 The audit committee, in consultation with executive management, agreed to the terms of the engagement.
 The audit committee approved and reviewed the fees proposed by the external auditor, taking into consideration such factors as the timing of the audit, the extent of the work required and the scope.
 It further, on an ongoing basis, reviewed the scope, independence and impartiality of the external auditor.
-KPMG has been the independent auditors of the group for 37 years.
-The mandatory designated audit partner rotation has taken place in 2021 with the appointment of Mr F von Eckardstein.
+KPMG has been the independent auditors of MBSA for 38 years.